-By the end of January, you will be able to get your Statement for Recipients of Certain Government Payments (1099-G).
-This is a tax form.
-It provides the total amount of money you were paid in benefits from NYSDOL for a specific calendar year, as well as any adjustments or tax withholding made to your benefits.
+The Statement for Recipients of Certain Government Payments (1099-G) tax forms are now available for New Yorkers who received unemployment benefits in calendar year 2023.
+This tax form provides the total amount of money you were paid in benefits from NYS DOL in 2023, as well as any adjustments or tax withholding made to your benefits.
 Benefits paid to you are considered taxable income.
-You must include this form with your tax filing for the applicable calendar year.
+You must include this form with your tax filing for the 2023 calendar year.

 How to get your 1099-G tax form